This article explains a thermal mass flow meter and clarifies the working principle of thermal flow measurement.

 - Thermal flow meters have no moving parts, which reduces maintenance and permits the use in demanding application areas, including saturated gas.

-- Gas mass meters calculate mass flow rather than volumetric flow and do not require temperature or pressure correction, which means there is no additional expense for the purchase and installation of other equipment.
+- Gas mass meters calculate mass flow rather than volumetric flow.
+They do not require temperature or pressure correction, which means there is no additional expense for purchasing and installing other equipment.

 - Thermal flowmeters provide excellent accuracy and repeatability over a wide range of flow rates.